Self-Healing Coatings Market Size and Share

 Self-healing coatings are the type of coatings that have the innate potential to mend suffered damage on their own or with an external stimulus.

-The self-healing coatings market is segmented by form, end-user industry, and geography.
+The self-healing coatings market is segmented by form, material type, end-user industry, and geography.
 By form, the market is segmented into extrinsic and intrinsic.
-By end-user industry, the market is segmented into building and construction, automotive, aerospace, electrical and electronics, and other end-user industries (marine, medical device, etc.).
+By material type, the market is segmented into polymers, metals and alloys, concrete and cementitious, and ceramics and glass.
+By end-user industry, the market is segmented into building and construction, automotive, aerospace, electrical and electronics, and other end-user industries.
 The report also covers the market size and forecasts for self-healing coatings in 27 countries across major regions.
-For each segment, market sizing and forecasts were made on the basis of value (USD).
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 | Extrinsic |